 - Complete the Validity section as required:

-Field / Option Description Enable / Disable Use this to enable (default) or disable a policy.
-If a date range has been specified, the policy will automatically be disabled when the end of the configured date range is reached.
+Field / Option Description Enable / Disable Enables (default) or disables the policy.
+If a date range has been specified, the policy is automatically disabled when the end of the configured date range is reached.
 Set Policy as Perpetual If the policy's date range has no end date, this field displays "Always On" meaning that the policy never expires.
 Date Range Use this field to specify a start and/or end date for the policy.
 If the Eternal option is selected, no date is required.
 Policy Override This overrides the default order that policies are applied.
 If there are multiple applicable policies, this policy is applied first unless more specific policies of the same type are configured with an override.
-Bi-Directional If selected the policy is applied when the policy's recipient is the sender, and the sender is the recipient.
+Bi-Directional If selected, the policy is applied when the policy's recipient is the sender, and the sender is the recipient.
 Source IP Ranges (n.n.n.n/x) Enter any required Source IP Ranges for the policy.
 These only apply if the source IP address used to transmit the message data, falls inside or matches the range(s) configured.
 IP ranges should be entered in CIDR notation.
-Hostname(s) Enter any required Hostname(s) for the policy.When entering any Hostname to this field, the domain must have a published DNS record for it to be added to the policy.
-A check to this effect is performed if domains are entered in the Hostname(s) field, and you will be prevented from saving the policy if the check fails.
+Hostname(s) Enter any required hostname(s) for the policy.When entering a hostname, the domain must have a published DNS record.
+A check is performed if domains are entered, and you'll be prevented from saving the policy if the check fails.